fiberpunk1/Beam-ESP32/README.md

 5. Mail configuration

-The mail can be configured to print out the percentage, take a picture, and send a reminder email to the specified mailbox.
-Printing failure reminder is when the software detects the probability of printing failure, send an email to notify the user (with Camera shooting).
+Email can configure the percentage of each printing completed, take a picture, and send a reminder mail to the designated mailbox.
+Printing failure reminder is when the software detects the probability of printing failure, it will send an email to notify the user (cooperate with Camera shooting).

 ![ Img ](./Images/email.png)

 ## 4.Beam-API

-Beam provides the core API to allow more platforms to access his control.
-Below is a list of the APIs that Beam already includes and how to use them.[API docs](./FP-BeamAPI.md)
+Beam provides core APIs to enable more platforms to access him for control.
+Listed below are the APIs already included in Beam and their specific usage.[API docs](./FP-BeamAPI.md)

 ## 5.How to update Beam-ESP32 firmware

 1. Download [flash tool](https://github.com/fiberpunk1/Beam-ESP32/releases/download/Beta-v0.1.0/BeamFlash-Installer.exe)
 2. On the Beam-ESP32 release page, download the first .bin file
-3. Burn the firmware in the order shown in the figure below:
+3. Burn the firmware in the order shown in the following figure:

 ![ Img ](./Images/update-bin.png)